Learning Resources

 In 1997, President Clinton offered the survivors and their families an apology on behalf of the United States government.
 He acknowledged the profound immorality of the deception, as well as its legacy of everlasting mistrust.

 Think about the Tuskegee experiment and the president’s apology.
 Reflect on your thoughts using the graphic organizer.
-Tap the text box to answer the questions on Jamboard slide number nine.
+Tap the text box to answer the questions on slide number nine.

 Extend: